mikeperry-tor/vanguards/README.md

 react to these events.
 Warns are currently emitted for the following
 conditions:

-1. When your service is disconnected from the Tor network, or cannot build circuits, we WARN.
+1. When your service is disconnected from the Tor network, we WARN.
 Downtime can be a side channel signal or a passive information leak, and you should ensure your Internet connection is reliable to minimize downtime of your service as much as possible.
-2. When a dropped cell is received very early after circuit build, before application data, we WARN.
-If this happens, it is either a bug, or an actual attack.
-3. When a hidden service descriptor circuit sends more than 30KB, we WARN.
+2. When a hidden service descriptor circuit sends more than 30KB, we WARN.
 If this happens, it is either a bug, a heavily-modified hidden service descriptor, or an actual attack.
-4. When you set ExcludeNodes in Tor to exclude countries, but do not give Tor a GeoIP file, we WARN.
+3. When you set ExcludeNodes in Tor to exclude countries, but do not give Tor a GeoIP file, we WARN.
-5. If you disable killing circuits in the rendguard component, we WARN when use counts for rends are exceeded.
+4. If you disable killing circuits in the rendguard component, we WARN when use counts for rends are exceeded.

 Events that are detected by heuristics that still need tuning are at NOTICE